shrutishrestha/shrutishrestha/README.md

 - Started pursuing master degree at Georgia State University since Aug 2021, and have been working as a Computer Vision Researcher at Data Mining Lab of Georgia State University.
 My current research is based on Solar Flare SuperResolution.

-- 🤔 Open to Full time grad roles staring Jan, 2022 in areas like  Machine Learning Engineer, Deep Learning Engineer, Data Science, Data Analyst roles
+- 🤔 Open to Full time grad roles staring Jan, 2022 in roles like  Machine Learning Engineer, Deep Learning Engineer, Data Science, Data Analyst

 - 📫 How to reach me: shrutishrestha052@gmail.com, sshrestha8@student.gsu.edu